PdxCodeGuild/Intro-to-Computer-Programming/DAY2.md

 # Day 2 - Introduction to Types and Control Flow
 ## [Primative types](https://docs.python.org/3.5/library/stdtypes.html) and Exploration of Types
 In this section we develop a more complete understanding of types.
 In your career you will likely run into code that is confusing.
-Gere we gain the skills needed to better explore types.
+Here we gain the skills needed to better explore types.

 ### [String](https://docs.python.org/3.5/library/string.html)
 ```